Forbidden Passages: Contents

 The introduction by Little Sisters manager Janine Fuller explains the chronology of events surrounding the confiscation of literary works by the government of Canada that were intended for the store.

 A preface to the book by Patrick Califia argues strongly against the censorship by Canada.
 Califia writes: "You may not agree with many of the things I've said, or some of the positions I take in my work.
 Perhaps you won't like some of the passages that appear in Forbidden Passages.
 But don't you think you ought to have the right to read them in the first place?...If you buy only one gay or feminist book this year, it should be Forbidden Passages...Buy this book, hold a benefit, make a donation.
 Gag the state, before it chokes you!"

-Most of the works in the book involve topics relating to LGBT and sexuality.
+Most of the works in the book involve topics relating to LGBTQ and sexuality.
 Forbidden Passages includes "Egg Sex" by Susie Bright, about how pregnancy impacted her sexual wants.
 The book features pieces banned in Canada written by authors including: Kathy Acker, Dorothy Allison, Dennis Cooper, Marguerite Duras, bell hooks, John Preston and Jane Rule.